fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 #### Noteworthy
 - Donna R. Gabaccia, _We Are What We Eat_ (Food Fights and American Values), 122--48.

-{% include alert.html class='danger' title='Reading Response' text="
+{% include alert.html class='danger' title='Reading reflection' text="
 How would you describe the relationship between immigrant's food and American food?
 What were the motivations to Americanize immigrants' diets?
 How successful were such efforts?
 "%}